When expecting a baby, everyone focuses on what the little one needs.

 During breastfeeding, your baby will suck on your nipples frequently and sometimes too hard.
 The mix of breast milk and saliva and the sucking motion can cause sore nipples and sometimes even crack them.

 This can be very painful, and a new mama may stop breastfeeding because of this.
 This can be prevented if you spread some nipple cream to soothe and hydrate your nipples after each feeding.

 Do not let excess breastmilk go to waste.
 There is a reason it is called “liquid gold” for a baby.

-Choose what works best for you, but it will be much easier with up-to-date information at hand.
-Also, consult with your doctor about what postpartum supplies you can get from the hospital and what you need to get by yourself.
-We also have hundred’s of other articles with the most up-to-date information to assist you with all your questions.
+Choose what works best for you, but it will make your life easier with up-to-date information at hand.
+Also, consult with your doctor about what essential postpartum items you can get from the hospital and what you need to get by yourself.